RWS/Sdl-Community/index.md

 If you want to add a new functionality please fill free to create a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

+If you have any questions don't hesitate to ask it on the [Sdl Community] (https://community.sdl.com/developers/language-developers/)

 ## Supported platforms

 * .NET 4.5.2